Overview

 |---|---|

-| CAN_REPLAY | Re-fire captured requests to any replay target |
+| CAN_REPLAY | Re-fire captured requests to any destination |

 | CAN_MANAGE_ALERTS | Create, update, and delete alert rules and channels |

-| CAN_MANAGE_ROUTES | Create, update, and delete routing rules |
+| CAN_MANAGE_ROUTES | Create, update, and delete routing flows |

 | CAN_EXPORT | Download audit logs and request exports as CSV |